EK47/ChristopherVsWill/README.md

-# ChristopherVsWill
+# Christopher
-This is a website about how bad Christopher is compared to Will.
-(This is a joke.
-Christopher is great!)
+A website devoted to testing my programming skills and making sure everyone knows how cool Christopher is.